FAQs

 Yes, American Radon will provide a written estimate to be signed before work begins.

 DO NOT allow a radon contractor to wire the fan themselves.
-This could be a fire hazard and any damage may not be covered by your homeowners insurance, as the work was not completed by a licensed electrician.
+This could be a fire hazard, and your homeowner’s insurance may not cover any damage, as a licensed electrician did not complete the work.

 American Radon can arrange for a licensed electrician to wire your radon fan.
-The licensed electrician will pull the necessary permits and their work will be inspected.
+The licensed electrician will pull the necessary permits and inspect their work.
 The typical charge is generally between $275 and $475.

 If the radon fan is in the attic, it needs an outlet within 6 feet of the fan.
 If the fan is outside, all wiring is required to be protected in conduit, unless otherwise permitted by local code, and should not be a plugged disconnect.
 Your radon fan cannot be plugged into an extension cord.

-American Radon Mitigation Inc. warranties materials and workmanship for five years.
+American Radon Mitigation Inc. has a five-year warranty for materials and workmanship.
 Most radon fans carry a five-year manufacturer’s warranty.

 Yes.
-American Radon takes the time to educate all homeowners on system operations and what to do if you encounter a problem.
+American Radon takes the time to educate all homeowners on system operations and what to do if they encounter a problem.

 Our goal is to protect you and your family by reducing your radon levels as low as possible.
-We guarantee that the annual average radon level in your home will not exceed 1.5 pCi/L for five years, beginning on the installation date, so long as all items on the bid are selected.
+We guarantee that your home’s annual average radon level will not exceed 1.5 pCi/L for five years, beginning on the installation date, so long as all items on the bid are selected.
 The 1.5 pCi/L guarantee does not apply to homes with sub-slab ductwork, aftermarket drain tile, untreated crawl spaces, multi-family homes, or inaccessible air leaks to the soil.
 The average outdoor radon level in the Midwest is between 0.3 and 0.7.
-It is not possible to reduce indoor radon levels below outside concentrations however our average radon level with mitigation is 0.4 pCi/L.
+It is not possible to reduce indoor radon levels below outside concentrations.
+However, our average radon level with mitigation is 0.4 pCi/L.

-With diagnostic testing, we are able to design a system for you based on fact, not guesswork.
+With diagnostic testing, we can design a system for you based on data, not guesswork.
 If a post-mitigation radon test reveals elevated levels, American Radon will recommend additional sealing, suction points, and/or fan upgrades.

 American Radon would be happy to provide our certification numbers, reviews, and references at your request.